junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/experience-treasure-hunt.md

 ---

-When you are done with this exercise, show one of your instructors Linus the pirate’s hidden treasure and then move on to the next module, [“Basic HTML”](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/modules/basic-html/).
+When you are done with this exercise, show one of your instructors Linus the pirate’s hidden treasure and then move on to the next module, [“”](https://junior-devleague.github.io/JDLA-GNU-Linux-and-Python/modules//).